webyrd/relational-reactive-programming/README.md

-There are two files containing interactive examples: one which uses Racket's full GUI toolkit (`interactive.rkt`), and one that uses the older and simpler "legacy" graphics library.
+There are two files containing interactive examples: one which uses Racket's full GUI toolkit (`interactive.rkt`), and one that uses the older and simpler "legacy" graphics library (`legacy-interactive.rkt`).

 ### Full GUI examples